Team Esbjerg

-Team Esbjerg is a women's handball team based in Esbjerg, Denmark, that competes in the Bambusa Kvindeligaen and the 2022–23 Women's EHF Champions League.
+Team Esbjerg is a professional women's handball team based in Esbjerg, Denmark, that competes in the Bambusa Kvindeligaen and the 2024–25 Women's EHF Champions League.
 They play their home matches in Blue Water Dokken, which have capacity for 2,996 spectators.
 They play games in red shirts and black shorts.

-The coaching team consists of former national team player Jesper Jensen and the Dutch Assistant coach Ana Razdorov-Lyø.
+The coaching team consists of Swedish international Tomas Axnér and Christian Køhler.

 History

 Team Esbjerg was founded in 1991, as a cooperation between KVIK Esbjerg and Esbjerg Håndboldklub (EHK).
-They compete the Danish Handball League for the first time in 1999, but they relegated the following year.
-They have been part of the league, since 2004.
+They competed in the Danish Handball League for the first time in 1999, but they relegated the following year.
+They have been part of the league since 2004.

 They have won the Danish Championship twice.
 Once in 2016, after beating FC Midtjylland Håndbold in the final.
 They lost the first final match 20–17, but won the second 24–19, after a dramatic penalty shootout.
 Again in 2019, they also beat Herning-Ikast Håndbold, in two matches, with the scores 28–20 and 19–20.
 They also won the Danish Women's Handball Cup in 2017, after beating København Håndbold, with the score 31–20.

 Over time, the club has had many notable and significant players, like Rikke Zachariassen, Ulrika Toft Hansen, Lotte Grigel, Gøril Snorroeggen, Maibritt Kviesgaard, Kari Aalvik Grimsbø, Emily Stang Sando, Marta Mangué, Laura van der Heijden, Angelica Wallén, Ida Bjørndalen and Sandra Toft Galsgaard.